DataPhilly/projects/COC.md

    Action: Ensure they have safe transportation home, and ask them to leave the event if disruptive behavior continues.

 Remember, the safety and comfort of all participants is the top priority.
 When in doubt, err on the side of caution and consult with other organizers or DataPhilly leadership.

+## Legal Considerations

+This Code of Conduct is not a legal document and does not create any contractual relationships.
+DataPhilly is not responsible for the actions of individual participants or event sponsors.
+By attending our events, you consent to photography, recording, and content distribution as described above.
+We maintain confidentiality of reported incidents to the extent possible.
+Retaliation against those who report violations is prohibited.
+DataPhilly reserves the right to remove any participant from our events or online spaces at our discretion.

+By participating in DataPhilly events or online spaces, you acknowledge that you have read, understood, and agree to abide by this Code of Conduct.